shchemelevev/lenses_print/readme.txt

 It has following format: filename_without_extension|number_of_prints|text_separated_by_semicolon

 For example:
-blue|2|Blue;sky;1.0
+blue|2|Blue;1.0

-This line means that output image will contain 2 prints of `images/blue.png` with 3 lines of text.
+This line means that output image will contain 2 prints of `images/blue.png` with 2 lines of text.

-Default dpi for output image is set to 300.
-You can change dpi to 150 by opening `main.py` file and changing line:
+dpi for output image is set to 300.
-DPI = 300
-to line:
-DPI = 150